Date of Degree

 Copyright 2012 Charles Schallhorn

 Schallhorn, Charles Joseph.
-"Localization of vibration-based damage detection method in structural applications." thesis, University of Iowa, 2012.
+"Localization of vibration-based damage detection method in structural applications."
+MS (Master of Science) thesis, University of Iowa, 2012.